chipsalliance/firrtl-spec/spec.md

 passed to the named parameter in the resulting Verilog.
 Every port or port sub-element of reference type must have exactly one `ref`{.firrtl} statement.

+The widths of all externally defined module ports must be specified.
+Width inference, described in [@sec:width-inference], is not supported for externally defined module ports.

+A common use of an externally defined module is to represent a Verilog module that will be written separately and provided together with FIRRTL-generated Verilog to downstream tools.

-An example of an externally defined module is:
+An example of an externally defined module with parameters is:

 ``` firrtl
 extmodule MyExternalModule :